-See below the trends for data warehouse, data lake and data mart over the years.
+See below the trends for a data warehouse, data lake, and data mart over the years.

 Before we cascade further into the blog, let me tell you why organizations need to have data repositories in the first place.

 Having clear, error-free, and accurate data helps in easier reporting and analysis of data at the time of emergencies or even in normal situations.